Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 ## 2. SERVICES AND ACCESS

 ### 2.1 Grant of Access
-Subject to the terms of this Agreement and payment of applicable fees, SkyMirror grants Customer a non-exclusive, non-transferable right to access and use the Services during the Subscription Term for Customer's internal business purposes.
+Subject to the terms of this Agreement and payment of applicable fees, Skymirror grants Customer a non-exclusive, non-transferable right to access and use the Services during the Subscription Term for Customer's internal business purposes.

 ### 2.2 Authorized Users
 Customer may permit Authorized Users to access the Services up to the number specified in the Order Form.
 Customer is responsible for: